JerryCuomo/ThinkBlockchain-archive1/README.md

 1. Goto [How Blockchain Works](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/How%20Blockchain%20Works) and follow the instructions in the  README.md.
 2. Goto [Cryptocurrency, Bitcoin and Mining](https://github.com/JerryCuomo/ThinkBlockchain/tree/main/Cryptocurrency%2C%20Bitcoin%20and%20Mining) and follow the instructions in the README.md.

-## Contributing

-We welcome contributions to the Blockchain 101 class from a code and informational perspective.
-There’s always plenty to do!
-Check [the documentation on how to contribute to this class](http://yahoo.com) for the full details.